sbmlteam/jsbml/doc/announcements/jsbml-1.5-release-announcement.md

 <http://sbml.org/Software/JSBML>

 This is mainly a bug fix release for SBML core.
-Many fixes and inprovment have been made to the SBML level 3 implementations.
-We support the new SBML Level 3 distrib version 1, we support the lastest draft specification for the spatial package, the render and spatial package validation was implemented.
+Many fixes and improvment have been made to the SBML level 3 packages implementations.
+We support the new SBML Level 3 distrib package version 1, we support the lastest draft specification for the spatial package, the render and spatial packages validation was implemented.

 You can find a detailed list of the user-visible new features and bug fixes since JSBML version 1.4 on the [NEWS](NEWS.md) file.